liberland/docs/blockchain/for-validators-nominators-and-stakers/update.md

 # Node update guide

-Update requires:
-* updating to the latest node binary
+Update requires updating to the latest node binary.
-* updating to the latest chain specification

 For a detailed guide, please choose the proper instruction according to the method used to install the node: